 - A current resume or curriculum vitae (CV) for the nominee, including current contact information.

-Nominations are typically requested late in the year and due in January.
+Nominations are typically requested late in the year and are due in January.

 The GIA Steering Committee reviews and selects the award recipient.
 This award is given at the discretion of the GIA Steering Committee and may not be bestowed annually.